asymmetric/git.zsh/README.md

 # git.zsh
-ZSH functions to show git status in the shell
+ZSH functions to show git status in the shell.
+Extracted from OMZ.